Pending US home sales fell 1.7% in October amid short supply

 WASHINGTON (AP) — Americans signed fewer contracts to purchase homes in October, as would-be buyers struggled to find available properties.

-The National Association of Realtors says its pending home sales index, which measures the number of purchase contracts signed, fell 1.7% last month.
+The National Association of Realtors said Wednesday that its pending home sales index, which measures the number of purchase contracts signed, fell 1.7% last month.
 The signed contracts become final purchases 1-2 months later.

 Still, declining mortgage rates over time have lifted home sales.
 The index is up 4.4% from a year ago.